VitaliiKalyta96/Data-analysis/SQL/Facebook_&_Google_ads_analysis/README.md

 ✅ Combined data from different tables using the union and join operation;

-✅ Used operators to work with strings, Common table expressions (CTE), Conditional operators and operators for working with missing values, applied functions for working with dates, window functions.
+✅ Used operators to work with strings, Common table expressions (CTE), Conditional operators and operators for working with missing values, applied functions for working with dates and window functions.

 ### Tools and Skills: <span style="font-weight: lighter; font-size: 0,9em;">dBeaver, SQL, PostgreSQL, Analytical skills.</span>